Information Causality, Szemer\'{e}di-Trotter and Algebraic Variants of CHSH

 \end{theorem}

-The main idea for proving this theorem is to reduce the size of the alphabet for Bob's output and Alice's message to Bob, while keeping a control of the information theoretic quantities of interest.
-We do this in two steps: first, we relax the assumption on the alphabet size of Bob's output $Z$, and then we relax the assumption on the alphabets size of the message $\alpha$. \begin{proposition} Assume in the information causality game of Definition \ref{IC_def}, Alice's input $\mathbf{X}=(X_1,X_2,\ldots, X_n)$ is drawn from an unbiased pairwise independent distribution.
+The main idea for proving this theorem is to reduce the sizes of alphabets of Bob's output and Alice's message (to Bob)---while keeping a control of the information theoretic quantities of interest.
+We do this in two steps: first, we relax the assumption on the alphabet size of Bob's output $Z$, and then we relax the assumption on the alphabet size of the message $\alpha$. \begin{proposition} Assume in the information causality game of Definition \ref{IC_def}, Alice's input $\mathbf{X}=(X_1,X_2,\ldots, X_n)$ is drawn from an unbiased pairwise independent distribution.
 Assume Alice's message to Bob $\alpha$ has only two outcomes.
-Let $\Lambda$ be alphabet size of $Z$.
-Then
+Let $\Lambda$ be the alphabet for Bob's output $Z$.
+Then,

 \end{proposition} Note that what makes this alphabet reduction not so immediate is the fact that $I(X; Z_1 Z_2 \ldots Z_k)\geq m$ does not imply a lower bound on $\max_{i} \{ I(X; Z_i) \}$.
 The idea of alphabet reduction is as follows: We imagine Bob, after doing his measurement and getting some output $Z\in \Lambda$, performs a post-processing on $Z$ to produce a binary output $Z_{bin}$.
 This $Z_{bin}$ will be only a function of $Z$ and his input $b$, and will satisfy